libjohn/rfun_flipped/outline.md

 6. Assignment `<-` & pipe `%>%`

-7. Demo & R Markdown
+7. R, RStudio IDE, R Markdown

       - Base R, in the console
           - A big calculator